viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

   hotspotPassword: 'your-hotspot-password', // Must match viam-defaults.json
   promptForCredentials: false, // Use hardcoded credentials
-  isNewMachine: true, // Set to true for new machines, false for reconnecting existing machines );
+  isNewMachine: true, // Set to true for new machines, false for reconnecting existing machines
+  replaceHardware: false, // Set to true when replacing hardware and want to apply saved robot config
+  robotConfig: null, // Optional, pass saved robot config when replaceHardware is true );

 // Option 2: Prompt user for credentials